A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Realization of

 for $s \geq 3$ for $0 \leq n \leq 16$, equivalently,

 for $s \geq 3$ and $-2 \leq t-s \leq 14$.
 From, Figure~\ref{fig:tmfSSB} it is clear that in the $E_1$-page of alg-$\tmf$ SS $E_1^{s,t,n} =0$ for $s \geq 3$ and $-2 \leq t-s \leq 14$ for all $n \in \mathbb{N}$, and hence the result follows. \end{proof} While we have proved what we set out to prove in this section, we would like to justify the May names and the differential in stem $22$ of Figure~\ref{fig:tmfSSB}, as it will be crucial for the proof of our main theorem in Section \ref{SEC:mainproof}.
 To do this, we must delve deeper into the alg-$\tmf$ SS, identifying the elements by the names they would inherit from the May spectral sequence.
+We first recall the May filtration of the Steenrod algebra.